 How Well Do You Sleep?
 This is a good question to ask ourselves and can vary depending what stage of life we are in, never mind being in the middle of a pandemic.
 Most people can identify periods in their lives when they slept poorly, whether from having a young family, financial or personal worries, a painful injury, noisy neighbours to mention a few.

 Good sleep hygiene is all about putting yourself in the best position to sleep well each and every night.
 Looking at your own bedtime routine and getting into good habits, creating a comfortable, safe place to sleep.
 Be flexible but aim to get your own checklist that works for you to get your best possible sleep.

 Lowering the incidence of heart disease remains one of the most important health challenges, both in Scotland and increasingly in the developing world.
 While the incidence in the UK is thankfully decreasing it remains the leading cause of death in males and disproportionately affects those in lower socio-economic groups.
 Each February, the British Heart Foundation (BHF) actively promotes National Heart Month by encouraging people to raise awareness of the dangers of heart disease to their employees, friends and family.
-While our current focus may be on the Covid pandemic, ensuring we remain active and healthy in 2021 is still important.
+While our recent focus may have be on the Covid pandemic, ensuring we remain active and healthy in 2022 is still important.
 Hampden Sports Clinic offers a range of Health & Fitness screening packages which include assessments of blood pressure, heart and lung function.
-When the current restrictions are lifted we will be able to reopen our full range of health and fitness services.
-Keep an eye on our social media channels for upto date news re opening dates.
+Since the current restrictions have been lifted we were able to reopen our full range of health and fitness services...

 Today is Time to Talk Day 2021.
 With so many of us suffering mentally due to the continuing impact of the Covid-19 pandemic, today’s annual ‘Time to Talk Day’ is perhaps even more significant in the current climate.